New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Results

 \subsection{Comparison to the IAS (2, 2)-only catalogs}

 In Table~\ref{tab:22_IAS_events_significant}, we report the candidate events with $p_\mathrm{astro}>0.5$ from our pipeline which have already been reported in the previous $(2, 2)$-only IAS searches in the O3 data \cite{Ols22_ias_o3a, Meh23_ias_o3b}.
 The full comparison catalog including lower $\pastro$ candidates is given in Table~\ref{tab:22_IAS_AllEvents}.
-Overall, we recover 6 events with $\pastro \geq 0.5$.
+Overall, we recover 5 events with $\pastro \geq 0.5$.

-We caution against directly comparing the sensitivities of the $(2, 2)$-only and $(2, 2)$ + HM pipelines from Table~\ref{tab:22_IAS_AllEvents} as there are multiple differences: ($i$) including HM in the search, ($ii$) using a different astrophysical prior (see Section~\ref{sec:astrophysical_prior}) ($iii$) additional glitch cleaning at high masses (see Section~\ref{sec:Downweight_glitches}).
-It is worth mentioning though that we recover the events which were reported in previous IAS catalogs with $\pastro>0.6$, except GW190704\_104834 (this event was in BBH-0 in \citetalias{Ols22_ias_o3a} and we checked that the difference in the astrophysical priors between the pipelines was large for that bank).
-We collect a larger number of triggers in the HM search as compared to a $(2, 2)$-only search, so we raised the collection threshold to mitigate the increased memory requirements.
+We caution against directly comparing the sensitivities of the $(2, 2)$-only and $(2, 2)$ + HM pipelines from Table~\ref{tab:22_IAS_AllEvents} as there are multiple differences: ($i$) including HM in the search, ($ii$) using a different astrophysical prior (see Section~\ref{sec:astrophysical_prior}) ($iii$) additional glitch mitigation at high masses (see Section~\ref{sec:Downweight_glitches}).
+It is worth mentioning though that we recover the events which were reported in previous IAS catalogs with $\pastro\gtrsim0.6$, except GW190704\_104834 (this event was in BBH-0 in \citetalias{Ols22_ias_o3a} and we checked that the difference in the astrophysical priors between the pipelines was large for that bank).
+We collect a larger number of triggers in the HM search as compared to a $(2, 2)$-only search, so we raised the collection threshold to mitigate the increased memory requirements (see Section~\ref{sec:single_det_statistic}).
 This caused us to miss low-SNR events that were reported by $(2, 2)$-only pipelines with lower collection thresholds in the previous literature.
-We further discuss this point in Section~\ref{sec:misssed_LVC} below.

 One notable event in Table~\ref{tab:22_IAS_events_significant} is GW190711\_030756.
-The IFAR of this event in our HM search is 38.7\,yr as opposed to $\sim 2$\,yr in the $(2, 2)$-only search \citetalias{Ols22_ias_o3a} (after accounting for the trials factor in \citetalias{Ols22_ias_o3a} due to the number of banks searched).
+The IFAR of this event in our HM search is $\sim$11\,yr as opposed to $\sim 2$\,yr in the $(2, 2)$-only search \citetalias{Ols22_ias_o3a} (after accounting for the trials factor in \citetalias{Ols22_ias_o3a} due to the number of banks searched).
 We show a corner plot for this event in Fig.~\ref{fig:GW190711}.
 Indeed, GW190711\_030756 also shows a significant evidence for higher modes and our search recovers an additional 10 points in SNR$^2$ compared to the $(2, 2)$-only search.
 See Fig.~3 and section III A.2 of~\citetalias{Ols22_ias_o3a} for a detailed discussion of the properties of this event.